In this post, we will look into the figures for the average and minimum salary in Ljubljana, as well as the currenc economic conditions of Slovenia

 The factors that contribute to its economic success are good infrastructure and highly educated workforce.
 Also, it is important to mention that it is the major transportation crossroad in Central Europe.

 Slovenia is also a member of the Organisation for Economic Co-operation and Development since 2010, with its primary industries being agriculture, forestry, and fishing.
 Slovenia’s trade is mostly oriented towards its European Union partners and other Western countries.
 Ljublana, the country’s capital and largest city, is also the wealthiest in this small alpine nation.

 Minimum Salary in Ljubljana, Slovenia

 There are no high variations between the minimum and average wages in Ljubljana, as in Slovenia as a whole.
-As of 2017 the minimum salary in Ljubljana is of 804.96 euros (gross).
+As of 2019 the minimum salary in Ljubljana is of 667 euros net and 886 euros (gross).
 Regionally, it is a much higher figure compared to its neighboring country Croatia.

 Also, the minimum wage includes full-time work (8 hours per day).
 The minimum salaries are mostly among occupations such as sales retail and some services positions.
-The minimum wage per hour is around 4.59 euros and the minimum wage per day around 36.8 euros.
 The minimum wage in Slovenia is in accordance with the Minimum Wage Act.
-According to the Agency of the Republic of Slovenia for Public Legal Records and Related Services around 6.3% of the workforce were on the minimum wage in January 2015.
+Slovenia has a relatively low percentage of workers on minimum wage, however the average wage in Ljubljana is not that high either.

 Average Salary in Ljubljana, Slovenia

 Slovenia is not much of an expat hub, unlike its neighboring Austria or Hungary.
-Howeve, there are many positions available in technology related fields, such as IT and data analysis.
+However, there are many positions available in technology related fields, such as IT and data analysis.